Shivaani-Kabilan/Predict_receipts/README.md

 Visualize: It visualizes the data and gives a plot, showing how the monthly scanned receipts has changed over the months in the years 2021 and 2022.

+Model metrics: It will show us the model metrics MSE and MAE.
+Plot1 shows how the Training and Validation MSE varies across Epochs.
+Plot1 shows how the Training and Validation MAE varies across Epochs.